Derek Winnert

 1

 Director Sidney Lumet’s 1976 four-Oscar-winner film Network has proved a highly regarded, lasting classic, an American satirical black comedy-drama gem.
 It has a great script and even greater acting.
 Network became only the second film to win three of the four Academy Awards for acting, following A Streetcar Named Desire (1951).
-As of 2023, it is still the last film to do this.
+It was still the last film to do this until Everything Everywhere All at Once (2022).
 There were two nominations for Best Actor: Peter Finch and William Holden.
 Peter Finch and Faye Dunaway won the 1977 Best Actor and Actress Oscars.

 3